-ASSESSMENT OF UIS BOREHOLE GAS PRODUCTION
+GAS PRODUCTION

-Analysis of gas production found a steady decrease in the total volume and rate of gas production with distance into the panels.
-Figure 2 show the average total gas production (m^3) from boreholes drilled from each of the 34 drill stubs relative to the position of the stubs along the length of each panel while Figure 3 show the high degree of variability in gas production from each of the 279 boreholes.
-The results highlight the significant number of boreholes that achieved low production, with nearly 50% producing less than 100 000 m^3 .
+There is a steady decrease in the total volume and rate of gas production from UIS drilling along the length of the panels.
+Figure 2 show the average total gas production (m^3) from boreholes drilled from each of the 34 drill stubs relative to the position of the stubs along the length of each panel.
+Both figures confirm a consistent decline in gas production with distance into the panels.